25 Species That Have Made Amazing Comebacks

 Conservationists can't afford to become complacent.
 When it comes to rescuing endangered species, progress is an ongoing effort.
 Still, we can take comfort in the knowledge that many organisms once on the brink of extinction or endangerment have made tremendous comebacks with our help.
 Just look at what happened to these 25 plants and animals.

-1. The bald eagle
+1. The Bald Eagle

-2. The Arabian oryx
+2. The Arabian Oryx

 3. The Gray Wolf

 Even well-known conservationists like Theodore Roosevelt used to vilify America’s wolves.
 Decades of bounty programs intended to cut their numbers down to size worked all too well; by 1965, only 300 gray wolves remained in the lower 48 states, and those survivors were all confined to remote portions of Michigan and Minnesota.
 Later, the Endangered Species Act enabled the canids to bounce back in a big way.
-Now, 5000 of them roam the contiguous states.
+Now, about 5500 of them roam the contiguous states.

-4. The brown pelican
+4. The Brown Pelican

 Louisiana’s state bird, the brown pelican, is another avian species that was brought down by DDT.
 In 1938, a census reported that there were 500 pairs living in Louisiana.
 But after farmers embraced DDT in the 1950s and 1960s, these once-common birds grew scarce.
 Things got so bad that, when a 1963 census was conducted, not a single brown pelican had been sighted anywhere in Louisiana.
 Fortunately, now that the era of DDT is over, the pelican is back with a vengeance on the Gulf Coast and no longer considered endangered.